Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2021/README.md

 - [Fyxen](https://steamcommunity.com/profiles/76561198810121546/) for the model, texture, animation, and sound modification for the boxing gloves and communist manifesto weapons
 - [Benconcan](https://freesound.org/people/Benboncan/sounds/66951/) on FreeSound.org for the Boxer's knockout sound
 - [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Soviet_Anthem_Instrumental_1955.ogg) for the copyright-free Soviet Anthem used for the communist manifesto's conversion sound
+- Kathar for the model and texture for the christmas present